Table of Contents Contents

 CPP Survivor’s Pension

-The CPP Survivor’s Pension is for those who are the spouse or common-law partner of deceased CPP contributors.
+The CPP Survivor’s Pension, also referred to as survivor benefits, is for those who are the surviving spouse or common-law partner of deceased CPP contributors.
 The amount you receive is based on what they contributed as well as what you earn.
 In order to receive this benefit, you have to apply for it yourself.

 CPP Survivor’s Children’s Benefit